ZahidAfsar/tipcalulator/README.md

+# Zahid Afsar
+# 4 / 4 / 24
+# Tip Calculator
+# Create a tip Calculator from the FrontEndMentor starter Next.JS with Typescript, Tailwind CSS, Desktop and Mobile Versions
 # Peer Reviewer: Mark Ortega
 # Peer Review: I would make the margins on the top and bottom a bit larger due to there being more background on the design file.
 Also i would limit the amount of numbers you can input in the bill input field/or make your tip result container contain the results because when i input a large number on the bill input the results start to leak out of the container.
 Otherwise the website is well made and i cant seem to break the logic.